MarginaliaSearch/MarginaliaSearch/code/libraries/slop/readme.md

 The slop library offers some facilities to aid with data integrity, such as the SlopTable class, which is a wrapper that ensures consistent positions for a group of columns, and aids in closing the columns when they are no longer needed.
+Beyond that, you're on your own.

 ## Why though?